 Arizona does not have a per se limit for marijuana, yet.
 However, other states do.
 For example, Colorado has a per se limit for Delta-9 THC of 5 ng/ml.
 A driver that has this amount of THC in their blood in Colorado will have an inference created that they are impaired.

-If this bill becomes law, you could be found guilty of a DUI if you are found to have 2 ng/ml of Delta-9 THC in your blood within two hours of operating a motor vehicle, even if you are not impaired.
-If this law is passed, many people could be at risk of being charged and convicted of DUIs.
+You could be found guilty of a Marijuana DUI if you are found to have 2 ng/ml of Delta-9 THC in your blood within two hours of operating a motor vehicle, even if you are not impaired.

 However, per se laws are arbitrary since there are no definitive studies showing what concentration of THC is impairing, and the amount can vary based on many different factors, including the following: